andreagavazzi/rakuda_description/README.md

 Here's a graphical representation of the description (click to see the PDF version):

 ### Coordinate frames
 **base_link** - Rigidly attached to the robot base.
 Provides an obvious point of reference for other links in the model.
-Located on the upper plane of the robot, in the central mounting hole, with the X axis facing forward like in the picture below:
+Located on the body attachment, in the central mounting hole, with the X axis facing forward like in the picture

 **camera_frame** - Attached to the camera sensor.
 Represents the viewport of the camera and allows to express relative pose in the standard convention.